WICG/first-party-sets/ua_policy_proposal.md

 # UA Policy Proposal

 First-Party Sets aims to define the notion of "first-party" as a technical construct that can be used by browsers in development of tracking protections in browsers.
-[The W3C Do Not Track (DNT) specification defines a ‘party'](https://www.w3.org/TR/tracking-compliance/#party) as having:

-1. Common owners and common controllers
-2. "A group identity that is easily discoverable by a user"
+The first party is defined as a common "controller" having a "group identity that is easily discoverable by a user."

+"Controller" is defined as in the [General Data Protection Regulation](https://gdpr-info.eu/art-4-gdpr/), as the "natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data."

-The DNT definition of ‘party' converge with the findings and recommendations of the 2012 Federal Trade Commission report titled "[Protecting Consumer Privacy in an Era of Rapid Change](https://www.ftc.gov/sites/default/files/documents/reports/federal-trade-commission-report-protecting-consumer-privacy-era-rapid-change-recommendations/120326privacyreport.pdf)".
+This definition of ‘party' aligns with the findings and recommendations of the 2012 Federal Trade Commission report titled "[Protecting Consumer Privacy in an Era of Rapid Change](https://www.ftc.gov/sites/default/files/documents/reports/federal-trade-commission-report-protecting-consumer-privacy-era-rapid-change-recommendations/120326privacyreport.pdf)".
 This report also recommends, for the sake of user transparency:

 3. "Privacy notices should be clearer, shorter, and more standardized to enable better comprehension and comparison of privacy practices."

 We propose that First-Party Sets will utilize these three principles as the cornerstones of its policy, to ensure sets are transparent and set defined limits of data access:

-+   Domains must have a common owner, and common controller.
++   Domains must have a common controller.
 +   Domains must share a common group identity that is easily discoverable by users.
 +   Domains must share a common privacy policy that is surfaced to the user via UI treatment (e.g. on the website footer).